+Sixth Edition

+INTERVENTION

+A Handbook of Immediate Person-to-Person Help

+KENNETH FRANCE

+CRISIS INTERVENTION

+ABOUT THE EDITOR

 Kenneth France grew up in Jacksonville, Florida; attended Davidson College; and then transferred to Wake Forest University, graduating two years later with honors in psychology.
 In the clinical psychology program at Florida State University, he earned his master's and doctoral degrees, and he did his internship in the clinical psychology department at the University of Florida.
-For three years he taught at Francis Marion College in South Carolina, and for the last twentyeight years he has been at Shippensburg University of Pennsylvania, where he was the first recipient of the university's Salute to Teaching and the second recipient of the state's Suzanne Brown Excellence in Teaching Award.
-He is the training coordinator for Warm Line in Carlisle, and he serves as the lead mentor with the online service of the New Hope Crisis Counseling Center.
+For three years he taught at Francis Marion College in South Carolina, and for the last thirty-six years he has been at Shippensburg University of Pennsylvania, where he was the first recipient of the university's Salute to Teaching and the second recipient of the state's Suzanne Brown Excellence in Teaching Award.
+In Carlisle since 2004 he has been the training coordinator for the Warm Line, and he is also the trainer for the Caring for You Helpline that began in 2013.
 In Pennsylvania, South Carolina, California, and Florida, he has worked with a variety of human service programs.
 Besides Crisis Intervention, he has written several other books.

+Sixth Edition

+CRISIS INTERVENTION

+A Handbook of Immediate Person-to-Person Help

+By

+KENNETH FRANCE, Ph.D.